LabEG/centos-lxqt-vnc/README.md

 ```

 ### For setup root and users password
-For using root user you must setup password for him, for make it launch command
+For use root user, you must set a password.
 ```sh
 docker exec -u 0 -it CONTAINER_ID bash
 ```

-Enter 'passwd root' and set password for user root.
+Enter 'passwd root' and set password.

 ### Build
 ```sh